markgrossman/Mirror/README.md

 Mirror
 ======

 Browser extensions and local server to help enable cross browser exploratory testing.
-Click a button or link in one browser and it's reflected in any other browsers with the plugin enabled.
+Click a link or enter some text in one browser and it's reflected in any other browsers with the plugin enabled.

 Right now, this is really just a proof of concept that I'l try to develop furthur.
-Currently it works with just regular http sites and clicks.
-Ideally, text input and https sites will be implemented next.

 ###Current Plugins: